 Adam D. Dixon, Enhancing the Transparency Dialogue in the “Santiago Principles” for Sovereign Wealth Funds, 37 SEATTLE U. L. REV. 581 (2014).

-Accounting Law Commons, Administrative Law Commons, Antitrust and Trade Regulation Commons, Banking and Finance Commons, Commercial Law Commons, Comparative and Foreign Law Commons, European Law Commons, Foreign Law Commons, International Law Commons, International Trade Commons, Law and Economics Commons, Law and Society Commons, Politics Commons, Transnational Law Commons
+Accounting Law Commons, Administrative Law Commons, Antitrust and Trade Regulation Commons, Banking and Finance Law Commons, Commercial Law Commons, Comparative and Foreign Law Commons, European Law Commons, International Law Commons, International Trade Law Commons, Law and Economics Commons, Law and Politics Commons, Law and Society Commons, Transnational Law Commons